techno-sorcery/CPU-16/README.md

 My YouTube account is [here](https://www.youtube.com/channel/UC0kihtgYtJHA7ZHQloiz2jA), I'll be regularly posting progress videos to it.

-The CPU-16, from Atlas Digital Industries, is an 16-bit CISC minicomputer based around the 74LS181 ALU.
+The CPU-16, from Atlas Digital Industries, is a 16-bit CISC minicomputer based around the 74LS181 ALU.

-Four general-purpose registers are provided to the programmer, including the accumulator.
-Two index registers are also provided, along with a 16-bit stack pointerstack pointer.
+Four general-purpose registers are provided to the programmer (A, B, C, D), including the accumulator.
+Two index registers are also provided (IX, IY), along with a 16-bit stack pointer.

-The instruction set supports a multitude of addressing modes including immediate, direct, indirect, relative, direct indexed relative, and indirect indexed relative.
+The instruction set is relatively orthagonal, and supports a multitude of addressing modes including immediate, direct, indirect, relative, direct indexed relative, and indirect indexed relative.
 Fast relative addressing is enabled through the inclusion of a memory address adder, separate to the main ALU.

 Up to 64K of memory can be accessed by the computer at once, as it has a 16-bit wide address bus.
 For the sake of simplicity, it will (for now) feature a flat memory map with the first 48k delegated to the RAM, the next 8k delegated to device IO, and the final 8k delegated to ROM